General Information

 Catholic secondary schools offer educational programs that meet or exceed state requirements.
 Founded on strong liberal arts traditions, supported by the technology of today and focused on the needs of tomorrow, the Catholic high school curriculum is designed to prepare students for a lifetime of learning and for the challenges of the 21st century.
 Catholic high schools are accredited through the Southern Association of Schools.
 Classes are geared to the learning ability of the student and address a wide variety of levels from basic college preparation to dual-credit and advanced placement (AP) and international baccalaureate (IB) levels.
 Classes are offered in English and literature, mathematics, science, social studies, foreign languages, fine arts, health and physical education, and a wide variety of electives.
 In addition, each high school provides a comprehensive religious program based on Catholic beliefs, values and traditions that actively promotes an awareness of the religious and ethical dimensions of life and teaches students to make principle-centered decisions.

-Teachers in Catholic schools have appropriate college degrees for the grade levels and subjects they teach, and 82% of teachers in Catholic high school have advanced degrees.
+Teachers in Catholic schools have appropriate college degrees for the grade levels and subjects they teach, and more than 80% of teachers in Catholic high school have advanced degrees.

 Teaching experience will vary by school.
 Archdiocesan high schools offer a variety of experience levels from teacher interns through veteran teachers.